rapyuta-robotics/rapyuta-io-docs/hugo/content/core-concepts/resource-user-group.md

 ---
-title: "Resources, Users and Groups"
+title: "Resources, Users, Groups"
 description:
 type: core-concepts
 date: 2018-11-15T09:48:54+05:30
 pre: "a. "
 weight: 105
 ---
+## Resources
 A resource is an entity that can be managed by rapyuta.io.
 It can be a device that is already integrated into the platform, a package that is added to the platform, a deployment or a build.
 Resources are also scoped by a user or a group.